-Part G of the amendment provides that a tribal corporation organized under Section 17 of the federal Indian Reorganization Act of 1934 is not subject to the Maine corporate income tax.
+Part G of the amendment provides that the Passamaquoddy Tribe, the Penobscot Nation, the Houlton Band of Maliseet Indians and a tribal corporation organized under Section 17 of the federal Indian Reorganization Act of 1934 is not subject to the Maine corporate income tax.
 It also creates income tax modifications for tribal members residing on tribal land and for the estates of a decedent who as a tribal member residing on tribal lands for the amount of income or loss derived from or connected with sources on tribal lands.
 The provisions of Part G apply to tax years beginning on or after January 1, 2023.